socketsupply/socket/api/CONFIG.md

 lang |  |  Localization
 maintainer |  |  A String used in the about dialog and meta info. title |  |  The title of the app used in metadata files.
 This is NOT a window title.
 Can contain spaces and special characters.
-Defaults to name in a [build] section. version | "" |  Builds an extension when set to "extension". type = "" A string that indicates the version of the application.
+Defaults to name in a [build] section. type | "" |  Builds an extension when set to "extension". version |  |  A string that indicates the version of the application.
 It should be a semver triple like 1.2.3.
 Defaults to 1.0.0.

 # Section `android`